denisaiacob/PythonCmdLine/README.md

 # PythonCmdLine
-PythonCmdLine

-## TODO
-Implement the following commands:
+I implemented the following commands:

 `-> cd <dir_name> ( should work with "." and ".." )`